 - 1. Lighting Oven Pilot - a.
 Be sure ALL valves are in the "OFF" position.
 The oven control knob should be in the "Off" position. - b.
 Be sure main propane supply is on. - c.
 Open the oven door; search for propane odor.
 If you smell propane, STOP!
 Read and follow the instructions in your appliance manual. - d.
 If you do not smell propane, turn knob to the pilot position.
-"Push In/Lite Pilot". - e.
-Immediately light pilot with a match.
+"Push In/Lite Pilot - e Immediately light pilot with a match or handheld lighter.
 Hold knob in at least 5 to 7 seconds, for this allows propane to flow to pilot and to heat the thermocouple.
 Release knob, pilot should stay on.
 NOTE: If the appliance has not been operated for a long period of time, a longer waiting period for ignition of the pilot may be due to the air in the pilot and propane lines.
 If pilot goes out, repeat steps a, b, c, d.

-2. Operation of Oven Burner
+- 2. Operation of Oven Burner - a.

-- a.
 Turn the oven control knob counter-clockwise, to the desired setting.
 Oven burner will come on immediately and the oven burner will stay on until it reaches the desired setting.
 Then the oven burner flame will decrease in size.
-This is normal for this type of thermostat and this flame size will maintain a constant temperature within the oven. - b.
-For broiling, a 2 piece porcelain broiler pan can be purchased from Suburban. - 1.
-Center the broiler pan underneath the oven burner flame. - 2.
-Turn the food over frequently to ensure even browning. - To shut down the oven burner turn the oven control knob clockwise to "PILOT ON" position.
+This is normal for this type of thermostat and this flame size will maintain a constant temperature within the oven. - 3.
+To shut down the oven burner turn the oven control knob clockwise to "PILOT ON" position.
 At this position, the oven pilot will remain lit. - 4.
 To shut down the oven pilot light turn the oven control knob to "OFF", at this position, the oven pilot will go out.